boris06/GettingCleaningDataProject/CodeBook.md

 Columns (variables):

 activityID ... activity id, values: 1, 2, 3, 4, 5, 6

-activityDesc ... the description of activities, values: WALKING	WALKING_UPSTAIRS	WALKING_DOWNSTAIRS	SITTING	STANDING	LAYING subject ... person id, values: 1, 2, ..., 30
+activityDesc ... the description of activities, values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS,	SITTING,	STANDING,  LAYING

+subject ... person id, values: 1, 2, ..., 30

 Below are the means and standard deviations of 33 measured variables, averaged by activity and subject (see the descriptions of these variables below): timeBodyAccMeanX